Kuroyume: 1991–1993: Formation and independent years

 Kuroyume was formed in 1991 by vocalist Kiyoharu, bassist Hitoki, drummer Eiki (all three former members of Garnet), and former Geracee guitarist Shin.
 Kiyoharu would later state that they started the band to become more popular with girls.
 After a year of performing live, Eiki left the band in June 1992 and they released "Chuuzetsu" the following month on Haunted House Records.
 The mini-album Ikiteita Chuzetsuji.... (remastered from a previously released January 1992 demo tape) followed that December.
 Its 4,000 copies sold out by pre-order.

-Kuroyume's first full-length studio album, Nakigara o..., was released in June 1993 and clearly showed the group progressing in a more melodic direction by leaning further toward the goth side of things and doing away completely with any semblance of metal music.
+Kuroyume's first full-length studio album, Nakigara o..., was released in June 1993 and clearly showed the group progressing in a more melodic direction by leaning further toward gothic rock and doing away completely with any semblance of metal music.
 The song "Shin'ai Naru Death Mask" from their first mini album had been re-recorded, and the band's first promotional music video was filmed for the song.
 Hiro, former drummer of The Star Club, joined the band in July 1993, but left only three months later.
 Kuroyume would utilize support drummers for the rest of their career.
 Hitoki would later say that after Eiki had left, they looked for someone who was "good and cool, but when we thought of 'Kuroyume', there was no one who would fit in as an official member."

 During this era, Kuroyume are credited as creators of the Nagoya kei scene alongside Rouage and Laputa.
 According to Fanatic Crisis guitarist Shun, Kuroyume and Silver-Rose were the "big two" of Nagoya kei at the time.